vls-midhuna/Altitude-Adaptation-Monitor-for-Mountaineers-and-Pilots/README.md

 12. [Demonstration](#demonstration-video)
 13. [Indian Sensor Substitution Plan](#indian-sensor-substitution-plan)
 ## Overview
 High-altitude environments pose serious health risks due to low oxygen levels, decreased air pressure, and extreme weather conditions.
-Trekkers, mountaineers, pilots, and military personnel are particularly susceptible to altitude-related illnesses such as acute mountain sickness (AMS), high-altitude pulmonary edema (HAPE), high-altitude cerebral edema (HACE), hypoxia, severe fatigue, and decompression sickness.
+Trekkers, mountaineers, pilots, and military personnel are particularly susceptible to altitude-related illnesses such as acute mountain sickness (AMS), high-altitude pulmonary edema (HAPE), high-altitude cerebral edema (HACE), and decompression sickness.
 If not detected and managed early, these conditions can quickly become life-threatening.

 The proposed solution is a compact, wearable health monitoring system that continuously tracks key physiological parameters and environmental conditions using the following sensors:
 - MAX30102 for heart rate monitoring